If you are heading to Europe this winter, here are the best Christmas Markets in Europe you should visit during your trip.

 With so many great Christmas Markets in Europe to choose from, I collaborated with some of my fellow travel bloggers and they’ve revealed some of their favorite European Christmas Markets to visit.
 From the magical Christmas Markets in Germany to the gorgeous Paris Christmas Market, Christmas in Europe is so magical.
 There are some real beauties to choose from to enjoy your time in Europe in December.

 If you’re wondering where to go for a Europe Christmas break, here are some of the top Christmas Market breaks that will make your visit magical.
-These are some of the best places to visit in Europe and should be on anyone’s travel bucket list.
+These are some of the best places to visit in Europe in winter and should be on anyone’s travel bucket list.

 Austria Christmas Markets